13-month Ethiopian calendar: What is the reason?

 Ethiopians refer to the process used to compute the calendar as Bahere Hasab, which translates as "sea of ideas."
 This country estimates Jesus Christ's birth year differently.
 The Ethiopian Orthodox Church did not change its calculation when the Catholic Church did in 500 AD.
 Another distinction is that Ethiopians celebrate the start of a new year on September 11th, or September 12 if it is a leap year, according to the BBC.

 So, at least officially, Ethiopians only celebrated the millennium's turn on September 11th, 2007.
-Because of the distinct calendar, the country celebrates various public holidays on different dates than other countries throughout the world.
+Because of the distinct calendar, the country celebrates various public holidays on different dates from other countries throughout the world.

 Ethiopia still follows its old calendar today.
 Travelers, on the other hand, are rarely inconvenienced by the calendar variation.
 The Gregorian calendar is known to the majority of Ethiopians, and some even use both calendars interchangeably.
 It may appear perplexing, but Ethiopians will be unconcerned.